This article was last updated on: October 2018

 Bangkok Airways ATR 72-500.

-Jetstar Singapore A320.
+Jetstar Singapore Airbus A320.
 They would be pretty common for me in Australia some years later.

 Skystar Boeing 767-200.
-One of many thai airlines that come to life just to die a little while later…
+One of many Thai airlines that have come to life just to die a little while later…

-I would have remained there watching Airplanes all day long, but it was it was time, it was time to emigraaaate.
+I would have remained there watching Aeroplanes all day long.
+But it was, it was time, it was time to emigraaaate.
 So I went to do emigration and to the gate.

 Airplane: Boeing 747-400